mwelford3/personal-code/Thesis/README.md

 	This tool is used to analyze the deletions in any number of datasets.
 	The highest frequency deletions, highest frequency deletion lengths using three metrics, and highest frequency frameshift deletions are found.
-Histograms for the deletion lengths using the three frequency metrics are generated.</p><br>
+Histograms for the deletion lengths using the three frequency metrics are generated.
+This is the Jupyter Notebook version.</p><br>

  <b>SubunitAnalyzer.ipyb:</b>
  <p>See the description of general_subunit_analyzer.py for the newer version.
 The ipynb file was used during the thesis work.</p><br>

+ <b>general_deletion_analyzer.py</b>
+ <p>	This tool is used to analyze the deletions in any number of datasets.
+	The highest frequency deletions, highest frequency deletion lengths using three metrics, and highest frequency frameshift deletions are found.
+Histograms for the deletion lengths using the three frequency metrics are generated.
+This is the Python file version.</p><br>

  <b>general_subunit_analyzer.py:</b>
 <p> This tool can be used for any number of datasets and a set of user defined S-gene subunits/regions.